open-edge-insights/eii-core/docker_setup/README.md

 3. Install `docker-compose` tool by following this [https://docs.docker.com/compose/install/#install-compose](https://docs.docker.com/compose/install/#install-compose)

+4. Make sure host machine and docker daemon are configured with below security recommendations. [docker_security_recommendation.md](docker_security_recommendation.md)
+   Note: This step is required for the final production setup for full security.

 ### ** ETA pre-requisites **

 1. Copy the PCB demo test videos to the `test_videos` folder under `ElephantTrunkArch` by using the following commands: